lucrae/texlite/README.md

 Use `texlite --help` for options and information.
 If you have any issues installing, refer to [Installation Fixes](#installation-fixes).

+# Issues and Requests

+Please add any issues/bugs/requests you have to the [Issues](https://github.com/lucrae/texlite/issues) page.

+# Contributing
+TeXLite still in development and has plenty of features and fixes yet to come!
+If you can help with that, no matter to what degree, contributions to the project are greatly appreciated.

+Please go to the [Issues](https://github.com/lucrae/texlite/issues) page to see what contributions are currently needed.

+# Other

+## License

+TeXLite is licensed under [GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+You are essentially free to use this software in any way you want (privately, commercially, with modifications, etc.) on the condition that distributions stay open-source and stick to the license.

 ## Installation Fixes

 If you're having issues with installing TeXLite, here are some fixes to possible problems: